abdallahbdreldin/SignalR-Task/README.md

 # SignalR Task Using MVC

 ## Task Summary
-This task is a training exercise for building a real-time application using SignalR in ASP.NET Core MVC.
+This task is a training exercise for building a real-time application using SignalR in ASP.NET Core MVC .
 The focus is on implementing a real-time comment/review system for products

 ### Features:
 - **Browse the list of available products**